-The purpose of the Environmental and Social Management and Monitoring Plan for the expansion works of DHQs Rescue stations are to ensure that all necessary identified measures have been adopted to protect the environment and social situations and to comply with the country's environmental and social legislation and applicable World Bank standards.
+The purpose of the Environmental and Social Management and Monitoring Plan for the establishment works of District Level Rescue 1122 stations are to ensure that all necessary identified measures have been adopted to protect the environment and social situations and to comply with the country's environmental and social legislation and applicable World Bank standards.
 After the preparation of ESMF, PIU has outlined site-specific ESMP for the Contractors and executing agency.